EMS-TU-Ilmenau/isac-uav-dataset/README.md

 zhixiang.zhao@tu-ilmenau.de

 **Step 2: Plot**
-You need to use '-p' and specify the name of '.h5' data files, which should be placed in the main folder, namely channel dataset and target dataset.
+You need to use '-p' and specify the '.h5' data files, namely channel dataset and target dataset, which should be placed in the main folder.
 ```
 python postprocessing.py -c channel.h5 -t target.h5 -p
 ```

-**Option: Slice the channel**
+**Optional: Slice the channel**
-You can also slice the channel using '-s' by giving three idx
+You can also slice the channel using '-s' by giving three idx: idx_snapshot idx_Tx idx_Rx
 ```
 python postprocessing.py -c channel.h5 -t target.h5 -s idx_snapshot idx_Tx idx_Rx